tidev/alloy/README.md

 -----------------------------------

 For models, we specify the descriptor of our model using JSON as the name of the model ending with `.json`.

-You should generate a model using the `alloy generate model` command so that you can get automatic migration support.

 A model and collection class are automatically defined and available in your controller scope as the name of the model (name of descriptor JSON file).